What AWS Offers for Business Infrastructure

 AWS has achieved more certifications across more regions over a longer period.
 Azure benefits from its existing enterprise relationships and Microsoft compliance frameworks that align with government and financial sector requirements in the UK.

 If your business has specific compliance requirements that mandate particular certifications, verify that your chosen platform can meet them before committing.
 Compliance requirements affect architecture decisions, data storage locations, and access controls in ways that are difficult to retrofit.
+A cybersecurity review of your web application architecture can help identify compliance gaps before they become problems.

 AWS offers tiered support plans.
 Basic support is free and provides access to documentation and community forums.
 Developer Support starts at around USD 29 per month with 12-hour response during business hours for urgent problems.
 Business Support starts at USD 100 per month with one-hour response for critical issues and access to AWS re:Post where AWS engineers answer technical questions.
 Enterprise Support begins at USD 15,000 per month and includes dedicated technical account management.